 - Racing each other around the GoKart track

-After your adventure, surprise everyone with a personalized goody bag stocked with all of their favourite Halloween treats to enjoy at the final stop: Pumpkins After Dark!
-This 2.5-km guided drive-through trail at Country Heritage Park in Milton has over 150 different pumpkin sculptures that can be enjoyed from the comfort of your car.
+After your adventure, surprise everyone with a super fun final stop: Pumpkins After Dark!
+Running from September 23rd through October 30th, this 2.5-km guided drive-through trail at Country Heritage Park in Milton has over 6000 hand-carved pumpkins that can be enjoyed from the comfort of your car.

-While there’s no debating the fun of other people giving you free candy, the downside is you have no control over what ends up in your trick or treating bag.
-That means there’s usually a collection of not-so-popular treats left after all the good stuff has been enjoyed.
-This year, sell kids on the idea of getting to design their dream bag of goodies.
-Turn the exercise into an all-day adventure by creating a day trip itinerary built around a variety of shops where they can stock up.
+There’s no debating the fun of other people giving you free candy, but kids also take great pride in having the house that’s known as giving out the best loot!
+This year, get your kids involved with the candy selection, even if it’s just some extra special treat bags for neighbours and close friends.
+You can easily turn this exercise into an all-day adventure by creating a day trip itinerary built around a variety of shops where they can stock up.
 Great candy store options in Hamilton Halton Brant include: